edaubert/opencv-freenect/README.md

 opencv-freenect
 ===============

-Framework incorporating opencv and freenect to be use together
+Framework incorporating OpenCV and Freenect to be use together

+You must build the maven artifact for freenect java wrapper and you must install opencv with java wrapper.